 Head here to begin your payroll software search.

-Besides storing time information and generating reports, time and attendance systems also have employee self-service (ESS) functionality that empowers workers to clock in and out of shifts, view schedules and request time off themselves without needing to bug their manager or HR.
+What does time and attendance software do?
+Besides storing time information and generating reports, time and attendance systems also have employee self-service (ESS) functionality that empowers workers to clock in and out of shifts, view schedules, and request time off themselves.

-Why you need it to start: If your business is in a predominantly shift-based industry like retail or food and beverage, time and attendance software optimizes schedules based on availability and needs.
-It then automatically communicate them to workers via email or text, which is crucial to minimizing missed shifts that cost U.S. businesses $7,500 annually on average.
+Why you need it to start your business: If your business is in a predominantly shift-based industry like retail or food and beverage, having time and attendance software that can optimize schedules based on availability and needs then automatically communicate them to workers via email or text is crucial to minimizing missed shifts.

-When to adopt: We recommend investing in time and attendance software when you have between 25 and 50 employees, as this is the size range where adoption peaks according to our data.
+We recommend investing in time and attendance software when you have between 1 and 50 employees, as this is the size range where adoption peaks according to our data.
 After 50 employees, it becomes a significant administrative burden to track time and attendance manually.